Don’t put timestamp on the URL.

 This is the first one in a series:

-You may author the part 2 later in a different date:
+You may write the next post later in a different date:

-people cannot just change the 1 to 2 to find your post.
+people cannot just change from 1 to 2 to find the sequel.

-I think this helps people to decide if they want to read.
+I think this helps people to decide if they want to read by judging the link.
+Of course you can still have a shorthand redirects.

 Keep the URL forever